Bayesian approach to long-range correlations and multiplicity fluctuations in nucleus-nucleus collisions: Fluctuations at large and central rapidities

 There is no trivial relation between the relative fluctuations of $E_T$ and the relative fluctuations of the multiplicity in the same rapidity window.
 In a hydrodynamic picture of the collision~\cite{Ollitrault:2007du}, however, one expects them to be of the same order of magnitude, because the multiplicity is proportional to the entropy, and the energy and the entropy are related through the equation of state.
 In Sec.~\ref{s:conclusions}, we will suggest a specific analysis in order to check this assumption.
 If it is correct, our results imply that multiplicity fluctuations are smaller at large rapidity than around central rapidity.

 The values of the relative variance of $E_T$ in Table~\ref{covariance} can be compared with those previously extracted from ATLAS data at $2.76$~TeV~\cite{Das:2017ned}.
 After subtracting Poisson fluctuations with help of multiplicity densities measured by ALICE~\cite{ALICE:2013jfw}, we obtain $\sigma_{11}=0.76\times 10^{-3}$.
-This is smaller than the value at $5.02$~TeV in Table~\ref{covariance}, which implies that multiplicity fluctuations increase as a function of the rapidity gap between incoming nuclei and the detector, which increases by $\sim 0.6$ between $2.76$~TeV and $5.02$~TeV.
-It is tempting to postulate that multiplicity fluctuations depend on the rapidity difference with incoming nuclei, much as average multiplicities themselves~\cite{PHOBOS:2005zhy,Gelis:2006tb}.
+This is smaller than the value at $5.02$~TeV in Table~\ref{covariance}, which implies that multiplicity fluctuations increase as a function of the rapidity gap between incoming nuclei and the detector, $y_{\rm beam}-y$, which increases by $\sim 0.6$ between $2.76$~TeV and $5.02$~TeV.
+It is tempting to postulate that multiplicity fluctuations depend on $y_{\rm beam}-y$, much as average multiplicities themselves~\cite{PHOBOS:2005zhy,Gelis:2006tb}.

 The second important observation is that $E_T$ and $N_{\rm ch}$ are strongly correlated, even at fixed impact parameter.
 This is illustrated by the elongated covariance ellipse represented in Fig.~\ref{fig:covellipse}.
 The correlation is significantly stronger after Poisson fluctuations have been subtracted out.